kithusan-albert/8000303/README.md

 ##  Overview
-As part of the COMP647 course the repository explores a dataset of network session data.
-The goal of this project is to understand fundamentals of Machine learning.
+As part of the COMP647 course this repository explores a dataset of network session data.
+The goal of course is to understand fundamentals of machine learning and industry best practices.

 The analysis explores a dataset of network session data to answer the primary question: "What behaviors or network characteristics are most indicative of a potential cyberattack?".
 The EDA is structured around two main perspectives:
 1. The Users Behavior: Focuses on actions and attributes related to the user, such as login attempts and IP reputation.